fugazi-io/proxify/README.md

 That can be bypassed using CORS, or by hosting the [fugazi proxy-frame](https://github.com/fugazi-io/webclient/blob/master/html/proxyframe.html), but in some cases changing the configuration of the server which exposes the API isn't easy, or against policies.

-By running proxify on the local machine, all the API is "proxyed" with CORS headers and can be loaded into the fugazi terminal.
+By running proxify on the local machine, the entire API is "proxied" with CORS headers and can be loaded into the fugazi terminal.

 ## Installation